Amruta Khanvilkar: Early work and film debut (2004–2009)

-Khanvilkar began her career in 2004 as a contestant on one of the first reality shows on Indian television, Zee Cine Star ki Khoj, and the same year she co-starred in the Hindi short film Saanjh, presented by the Film and Television Institute of India, opposite Amitabh Bhattacharjee.
-This led to further appearances on the television shows Ada and Time Bomb 9/11 in 2005, and she also emerged as the first runner-up in the Marathi reality show Eka Peksha Ek (2007).
+Khanvilkar began her career in 2004 as a contestant on one of the first reality shows on Indian television, Zee Cine Star ki Khoj, and the same year she co-starred alongside Amitabh Bhattacharjee in the Hindi short film Saanjh, presented by the Film and Television Institute of India, a film which won the National Film Award for Best Non-Feature Film on Family Welfare.
+This led to further appearances on the Hindi television shows A.D.A. and Time Bomb 9/11 in 2005.